centarro/commerce-docs/docs/v2/developer-guide/cart/customize-cart.md

 ![Product catalog page with quantity field](../images/product_catalog_page_quantity.png)

-And voila!!
+And voilà!!
 You can now choose quantity while adding products to cart.